rancher/windows/docs/active-directory/group-managed-service-accounts/06-gmsa-ccg-plugin.md

 ### COM+

-COM+ is an evolution of Microsoft's Component Object Model, which provides a means of interprocess communication.
-The protocol was initially developed to facilitate communication between Microsoft products, such a MS Word and MS Excel communicating the state of an embedded spreadsheet.
+COM+ is an evolution of Microsoft's Component Object Model, which provides a means of interprocess communication both locally and across the network.
+The protocol was initially developed to facilitate communication between Microsoft products, such as MS Word and MS Excel communicating the state of an embedded spreadsheet.
 The technology has since improved and become more simplified allowing it to be used in a number of other contexts.

-While COM applications can technically be developed in any language, and was primarily created for C++, The .NET framework can create COM+ applications natively in C#.
+While COM applications can technically be developed in any language, and was primarily created for C/C++, The .NET framework can create COM+ applications natively in C#.
 This is a more modern approach to developing the plugin and automates a lot of the nitty-gritty when creating a COM+ application.

-COM applications are identified using a GUID (A.K.A a UUID) which must stay the same.
+COM applications are identified using a GUID (A.K.A. a UUID) which must stay the same.
 Microsoft states that *‘Plug-ins are unique to the secret store used to protect the portable user account credentials.
 For example, different plug-ins would be needed to store account credentials in Azure Key Value vs a Kubernetes secret store’.*

 When the plugin is queried by `ccg.exe` during a gMSA credential authorization operation, this is done via COM.

 ---